Cresswell Cresswell: Family

 Born at Bigg Market, Newcastle, Cresswell's father was Francis Easterby (died 1834), a merchant and sailor.
 His mother was Frances Dorothea née Cresswell (1768–1832), daughter of a distinguished northern family that could trace its ancestry back to the twelfth century and service in the Crusades.
 The family owned land in Northumberland and were scions of the Cresswells of Bibury, Sidbury and Sherston Pinkney, ancestors of Edward I. Francis adopted the name Cresswell in 1807 when his wife inherited much of the ancestral wealth.

 His brother Addison was the Tory MP for North Northumberland between 1841 and 1857.

 Education

 Cresswell was educated at Charterhouse School, where he was a contemporary of Connop Thirlwall, George Grote and Henry Havelock.
-He attended Trinity and then Emmanuel College, Cambridge, where William Henry Maule was his tutor.
+He attended Trinity College and then Emmanuel College, Cambridge, where William Henry Maule was his tutor.
 Graduating BA in 1814, he received the lowest place in the honours list of the entire university.
 Nonetheless, he was awarded an MA in 1818 and was called to the bar by the Inner Temple in 1819.